AstroTechies/astroneermodding/docs/guides/basicModding.rst

 .. contents:: Contents
     :depth: 3

 In this section you will learn how to create your first mod.
-We will simply be reducing the byte cost of the flood light.
+We will start by simply reducing the byte cost of the Floodlight.

 Setting up Folders
 ------------------